KevinTupper/kevintupper.com-old/index.md

 * [Christian Simplicity](https://christiansimplicity.com) - is a blog where I share thoughts about God, money, and trust and write about Mindfulness Jesus-style.
 It's currently static but I am relaunching it near the end of 2020.

 * [Godminders](https://godminders.org) - is a messaging service "so you always remember."
-Development is on hold since I starting a new job in July 2020.
+Development is on hold since starting a new job in July 2020.
 I plan to start it back up in 12-18 months.